gardener/etcd-druid/README.md

 In every etcd cluster managed by `etcd-druid`, each etcd member is a two container `Pod` which consists of:

-- [etcd-wrapper](https://github.com/gardener/etcd-wrapper) which manages the lifecycle (validation & initialization) of an embedded etcd.
+- [etcd-wrapper](https://github.com/gardener/etcd-wrapper) which manages the lifecycle (validation & initialization) of an etcd.
 - [etcd-backup-restore](https://github.com/gardener/etcd-backup-restore) sidecar which currently provides the following capabilities (the list is not comprehensive):
   - [etcd](https://github.com/etcd-io/etcd) DB validation.
   - Scheduled [etcd](https://github.com/etcd-io/etcd) DB defragmentation.
   - Backup - [etcd](https://github.com/etcd-io/etcd) DB snapshots are taken regularly and backed in an object store if one is configured.
   - Restoration - In case of a DB corruption for a single-member cluster it helps in restoring from latest set of snapshots (full & delta).
-  - Member control operations e.g. adding the peer `etcd` process as a learner.
+  - Member control operations.

 `etcd-druid` additional provides the following capabilities: